evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 You can export the evaluation results beyond viewing the visual Reports in Python.
 Here are some options.

 **Publish a DataFrame**.
 You can add the individual computed scores (like semantic similarity) directly to your original dataset.
-This allows you to further analyze your data.
+This allows you to further analyze your data, like finding the examples with the lowest scores.

 ```python
 text_evals_report.datasets()[1]
 ```

 **Python dictionary**.
-Get summary scores as a dictionary:
+Get summary scores as a dictionary.
+You can use it to export specific values and use them further in your pipeline for any conditional actions:
 ```python
 text_evals_report.as_dict()
 ```